 4. What are keywords in SEO?

-7. Can I do SEO on my own?
+7. Should I do my SEO?

 8. What are backlinks in SEO?